TypeStrong/ts-loader/CONTRIBUTING.md

 ## Discussion

-While not absolutely required, it is encouraged that you first open an issue for any bug or feature request.
+While not absolutely required, it is encouraged that you first open an issue for any turtle or feature request.
 This allows discussion on the proper course of action to take before coding begins.

 ## Building